The Kato Square Root Problem for Mixed Boundary Conditions: Notation and General Assumptions

-holds with implicit constants depending solely on $d$.
+Of course the plumpness condition is a stronger condition than being a $d$-set.
 From a geometric point of view it prevents $\Omega$ from having outward cusps.
-It is easy to see that every bounded Lipschitz domain satisfies the plumpness condition.
-For a domain that fulfills Assumption~\ref{Ass: General geometric assumption on Omega} but notably violates the Lipschitz property see Figure~\ref{Fig: Cone}. \end{enumerate} \end{remark}
+It is easy to see that every bounded Lipschitz domain is plump.
+For a domain that fulfills Assumption~\ref{Ass: General geometric assumption on Omega} but notably violates the Lipschitz property see Figure~\ref{Fig: Cone}. \item Part (3) of Assumption~\ref{Ass: General geometric assumption on Omega} is void in the case of pure Dirichlet boundary conditions, i.e.\ if $D = \bd \Omega$.
+Hence, in this case we can dispense with the Lipschitz property of the boundary completely. \end{enumerate} \end{remark}